Last updated on Apr 19, 2024

 Well-written narrative suspense makes it nearly impossible for readers to put down your book.
 However, that means the payoff has to be huge — if you’re going to tease readers for 300 pages, you need an incredible ending!
 This is part of why suspenseful stories often culminate in a plot twist or big reveal (or both, as in the arc of Amy’s disappearance in Gone Girl).

-In To Kill A Mockingbird, there are two arcs of narrative suspense: 1) the question of what will happen to Tom Robinson, and 2) the suspense surrounding the mysterious Boo Radley.
-Both issues are introduced near the beginning, gain traction throughout the story, and eventually collide at the end, when Boo Radley saves the kids from Bob Ewell after the Robinson trial.
+Both issues are introduced near the beginning, gain traction throughout the story, and eventually collide at the end when Boo Radley saves the kids from the villainous Bob Ewell after the trial’s conclusion.

 2. Short-term suspense

 Short-term suspense is just what it sounds like: a moment or brief scene of suspense that provokes a powerful reaction from the reader.
-This may tie in to the book’s long-term tension, or alternately can serve as a distraction or subplot.
+This may tie in to the book’s long-term tension or alternately can serve as a distraction or subplot.

-One of the best applications of short-term suspense is to create cliffhangers — scene or chapter endings that leave the reader desperately in suspense.
+One of the best applications of short-term suspense is to create cliffhangers — scenes or chapter endings that leave the reader desperately in suspense.
 Just as Scheherazade would cut off her stories so the sultan would let her live, cliffhangers cut off your story at critical moments — when the only thing the reader wants to know is what happens next.

 There was a tremendous crash of crockery and an extraordinary scream that tore through the night: “Clementine!”

+Immediately, a lot of questions should be racing through the reader’s head: Who’s screaming?
+Was somebody attacked?
+And is our protagonist, Clementine, to blame?
 The suspense doesn’t linger long, as we find out why this character is screaming within the next couple of scenes.
 Nuggets of short-term tension like this are always quickly resolved, which helps engage readers page by page while balancing out the slow burn of narrative suspense.

 3. Mysterious suspense

 Mysterious suspense is the most traditional form of suspense, often used in thrillers and, of course, mystery novels.
-Though all suspense involves mystery in one way or another, mysterious suspense differs in that something is deliberately being concealed from the reader.
-They know they don’t have the whole truth and it keeps them on their toes.
+Though all suspense involves mystery in one way or another, mysterious suspense differs in that something is deliberately concealed from the reader.
+They know they don’t have the whole truth, and it keeps them on their toes.

 This kind of tension can be used in the short term, but it's most famously employed across entire narrative arcs (think Agatha Christie).
-If you decide to do this, however, you need to add something unique to prevent your story becoming predictable — whether it's a highly original premise, an excellent plot twist to resolve the mystery, or both.
+If you decide to do this, however, you need to add something unique to prevent your story from becoming predictable — whether it's a highly original premise, an excellent plot twist to resolve the mystery, or both.

 4. Horrific suspense